 While taking deep breaths, try tapping these points on both sides at the same time.
 Tapping activates the points, which makes the Acupressure results occur faster and more dramatically.
 This is why tapping Acupressure points has grown so popular.
 However, I have found that these results do not last as long as other Acupressure Therapy methods.
 If you simply hold the point at various depths of pressure while you breathe deeply, you may find using this Acupressure point even more relaxing, and it opens your healing energy on a deeper level.

-Online Acupressure Meditations Course — This 4-week course will teach you how to enhance meditation using Acupressure points.
+- Acupressure Healing Meditations Course — This 4-week online course will teach you how to enhance meditation using Acupressure points.
 It includes many audios and videos and a course workbook.

-Acupressure Stress Management Videos — Downloads & DVDs
+Acupressure Stress Management Videos — Rentals, Downloads, & DVDs

-After just 30 minutes of following this guided self-healing program for easing headaches and shoulder and neck tension, I believe you’ll be remarkably more relaxed.
+After just 30 minutes of following this guided self-healing program for easing headaches and shoulder and neck tension, I believe you’ll become remarkably more relaxed.
 It’s easy to follow this Self-Acupressure massage routine, and is done comfortably, seated in a chair.
 Discover 10 points to relieve stress that you can use anytime and anywhere.

-- Less Stress.
 I had a recent client with multiple stress-related problems practice this 20 minute set of deep breathing exercises twice a day.
 For the first time since raising her five children, she is getting a handle on her life.
-Many of her children are doing these simple exercises and Acupressure techniques with her with great results.
+Many of her children are doing these simple exercises and Acupressure techniques achieving great results with her.